kaseyvee/kaseyvee/README.md

 ## in the works:

-- [district eleven website redesign](https://github.com/wagabooga/D11): a redesign for local vancouver restaurant, district eleven, implementing contentful as a cms
+- [district eleven website redesign](https://github.com/kaseyvee/D11): a redesign for local vancouver restaurant, district eleven, implementing contentful as a cms
+- [district eleven nextjs conversion](https://github.com/kaseyvee/district-eleven): convert from react to next.js

 ## currently focused on: